NCC 2019 Case Study series

 - Detailed drawings, calculations and, where applicable, simulations.

-The case studies have been disseminated through Ecolibrium, the official journal of AIRAH, and a series of Streamline webinars (see links and schedule below).
+The case studies have been disseminated through Ecolibrium, the official journal of AIRAH, and a series of Streamline webinars – available free to access via the links below.

 Pumps – Designing a new condenser water system for a building

 Fans – Assessing an existing air handling unit (AHU) and outside air fan serving an office area

 Ductwork – New construction and the design implications of the envelope line and ceiling space

 Façades – Building façade performance and impact on HVAC design and building energy